We've mapped out a discussion guide for you to bring to that important conversation.

 1. Know your basic benefits + rights.

-Do your homework about your company's maternity leave policy as well as your state's maternity leave laws.
+Do your homework about your company's maternity leave policy.
 You don't have to become an expert, but it's helpful to be familiar with the basics.
 If you'd prefer not to march straight over to HR the day you see the + sign, you might try asking a new mother in the office for the lowdown.
 You'll feel much better if you walk into this sensitive conversation with some knowledge under your belt.

 2. Tell your boss first, even if your colleagues are your friends.